Surgery for Spondylolisthesis

 Spine surgery for spondylolisthesis is a much-debated topic.
 While most surgeons agree that decompression of the nerves may benefit the patient, the question is whether the slipped vertebra needs to be realigned at all.
 It depends on what caused the spondylolisthesis.

-Traumatic spondylolisthesis (type II C or type IV—see the article Causes of Spondylolisthesis for a full description of the types of spondylolisthesis) can generally be easily realigned with surgery.
+Traumatic spondylolisthesis (ie, Grade 2) can generally be easily realigned with surgery.
 The spine hasn't yet readjusted to accommodate the slip, so not as many spinal structures have been compromised (that's doctor speak—not as many parts of your spine have been affected or had to readjust how they're working to make up for the slipped vertebra).
 To help restore your spinal alignment, your doctor may recommend surgery.

 However, for other types of spondylolisthesis, spine surgery is seldom the first treatment, and this is where the debate comes in.
 Type I spondylolisthesis, for example, is congenital, meaning it's present at birth.
 The rest of the spine has usually readjusted to work around the deformity, so fixing the spondylolisthesis may actually lead to other problems.

-This is also the case with type III spondylolisthesis, which is caused by the gradual process of degeneration.
+This is also the case with Grade III spondylolisthesis, which is caused by the gradual process of degeneration.
 Decompression (taking pressure off the nerves) and fusion may be needed, but reducing (or realigning) the slippage is the area of concern.
-For patients with a more long-term spondylolisthesis, suddenly restoring alignment with spinal hardware may lead to bone fractures, increase the possibility of nerve injury, and increase the risk of hardware failure (you can find more details on spinal hardware further on in this article).
+For patients with a more long-term spondylolisthesis, suddenly restoring alignment with spinal instrumentation may lead to bone fractures, increase the possibility of nerve injury, and increase the risk of instrumentation failure (you can find more details on spinal hardware further on in this article).

 Your spine surgeon will decide which procedure is best for you and how the surgery will be performed.
 Ask as many questions as you want about the procedure: what will happen before, during, and after the surgery; how long the recovery will take; what instruments the surgeon will use.
 You should know as much as you can about the surgery before heading to the operating room—that's part of being an informed patient.